 IF YOU ARE PLANNING TO PROPOSE TO YOUR PARNTER, then it may feel daunting when faced with the array of choice when it comes to engagement rings.
-Read on for the QP guide on choosing the perfect engagement ring to ensure you make the right choice to mark the momentous occasion.
+That’s why we’ve put together the QP guide on choosing the right engagement ring to ensure you make the right choice to mark the momentous occasion.

 You may have heard the age old saying that a man is supposed to spend 2 months salary on an engagement ring.
 Little did you know that this romantic gesture was actually part of an advertising campaign back in the 1940’s by jewellers DeBeers.

 It is important to establish your budget early on, despite how big or small this may be, in order to narrow down your search when looking for the perfect ring.
 No matter what you spend, it is the thought that goes into your choice that really counts.

 There are some vital terms you should familiarise yourself with when shopping for an engagement ring.
 Don’t panic when you start to hear all of these technical terms, the basics you need to know are: